Jump to Main Content

 Forequarters:

-General appearance: Front legs straight and parallel.
-The front is proportionally broader than the width of ribcage.
+General appearance: Forelegs straight and parallel.
+The front is broader than the ribcage.

 Upper arm: Oblique.